wiard/punkbank/docs/story.md

-# Unraveling the Complexity: How Parcels on Bitmap could leverage any on and off-chain calculation.
+# Unraveling the Complexity: How Parcels on Bitmap could leverage any calculation.
+Be it on or off-chain.

 - [In case you want to go HOME: the BASE drums](../README.md)